Nigerian rating agency industry: An overview

 Nigeria’s rating agency industry is still developing, with only three agencies currently operating in the country.
 While this presents challenges for investors looking for comprehensive credit ratings, it also presents an opportunity for growth and expansion within the industry.
 As Nigeria’s economy continues to grow, the demand for reliable credit ratings will increase, providing ample opportunity for rating agencies to expand their operations.

-The government can also support this growth by creating a favorable regulatory environment and encouraging the development of domestic rating agencies.
+The government can also support this growth by creating a favourable regulatory environment and encouraging the development of domestic rating agencies.
 Overall, the Nigerian rating agency industry is poised for growth and presents a significant opportunity for both domestic and international investors.

 Nigeria’s rating agency industry can overcome the challenges it faces by increasing awareness and understanding of credit ratings, developing reliable data sources, and establishing a regulatory framework for rating agencies.
 By doing so, rating agencies can improve the quality of their credit ratings, increase investor confidence, and promote competition in the industry.